sdementen/piecash/docs/source/doc/github_links.rst

-	Import CSV data from arbitrary bank format to CSV acceptable by GnuCash `gnucash-perl <https://github.com/goblin/gnucash-perl>`__ by goblin (last updated on  2014-09-08) Perl modules for reading and writing the Gnucash XML file `gnucash2mysql <https://github.com/xaprb/gnucash2mysql>`__ by xaprb (last updated on  2014-09-09) Gnucash to MySQL export script.
+	Import CSV data from arbitrary bank format to CSV acceptable by GnuCash `gnucash-perl <https://github.com/goblin/gnucash-perl>`__ by goblin (last updated on  2014-09-08) Perl modules for reading and writing the Gnucash XML file `GnuCash-SQLite <https://github.com/hoekit/GnuCash-SQLite>`__ by hoekit (last updated on  2014-11-15) A perl module to access GnuCash SQLite files.
+`gnucash2mysql <https://github.com/xaprb/gnucash2mysql>`__ by xaprb (last updated on  2014-09-09)
+	Gnucash to MySQL export script.
+`MoneyDance-GnuCash-Importer <https://github.com/ets/MoneyDance-GnuCash-Importer>`__ by ets (last updated on  2014-12-06)
+	Script to convert GnuCash data into a native MoneyDance XML file format `MumbaiStock <https://github.com/geetuvaswani/MumbaiStock>`__ by geetuvaswani (last updated on  2014-09-09) Perl Module to fetch Bombay Stock Exchange bhavcopy for Indian Stocks for use with gnucash `Paypal-csv-to-qif-converter <https://github.com/sonologic/Paypal-csv-to-qif-converter>`__ by sonologic (last updated on  2014-09-08)
-`perl-gnucash-reader <https://github.com/hoekit/perl-gnucash-reader>`__ by hoekit (last updated on  2014-09-09)
-	(No description available)
+	Converts paypal .csv to qif for importing in gnucash `perl-gnucash-reader <https://github.com/hoekit/perl-gnucash-reader>`__ by hoekit (last updated on  2014-09-09) (No description available)
 `tikzdipa <https://github.com/vimdude/tikzdipa>`__ by vimdude (last updated on  2014-12-21)